jeeviacademy/nginx-loadbalancer/README.md

 Vagrant is a tool for building and managing virtual machine environments in a single workflow.
 In short, Vagrant tools will make life easier for developer who wants to setup a virtual machine in a short period.
 As part of DevOps in Depth Course structure, we are building NGINX Loadbalancer using Vagrant Tool.
 To know more about the course [DevOps in Depth]

+> IF YOU DONT WANT TO FOLLOW THE BELOW STEPS
+> YOU CAN CLONE THE REPO AND JUST RUN VAGRANT UP
+> MAKE SURE PREREQUISITE AND PLUGIN SHOULD ALREADY BE INSTALLED

 ## Prerequisite

 - VirtualBox 6